 Surviving Post COVID-19 with ERP

 From January 2020, Singapore companies began to feel the impact of the COVID-19.
 The earliest problem came from the supply chain.
-Companies realized that they could not fulfill or had to delay orders.
-Their suppliers in China stopped production.
-The transportation sectors in China went into lockdown.
+That was when companies realised that they could not fulfil or had to delay orders.
+Eventually, their suppliers in China stopped production.
+Then, the transportation sectors in China went into lockdown.
 And the effect rippled downstream to the suppliers in other countries.

 The impact of COVID-19 will be a long term one.
-Companies need to plan for surviving the Post COVID-19 period with ERP.
+That’s why companies need to plan for surviving the Post COVID-19 period with ERP.

 Those with Enterprise Resource Planning (ERP) will need to enhance their systems further to work efficiently under the new normal.
-Those without ERP will have to determine if they will need an ERP system and understand how it will help them survive the post-COVID-19.
+Those without ERP will have to determine if they will need an ERP system.
+These companies need to learn how to use ERP to survive the post-COVID-19.

 How Businesses are Affected by COVID-19

-CMI experts analyzed 25 industries from a global perspective, assessing each industry’s resiliency to COVID-19.
-They came to the following observations in their report “CMI State of the Market: Early Indicators of COVID-19 Impact,” which was released on 10 April 2020.
+CMI experts analysed 25 industries from a global perspective.
+They assessed each industry’s resiliency to COVID-19.
+Subsequently, they came to some observations, which they published in their report “CMI State of the Market: Early Indicators of COVID-19 Impact,” on 10 April 2020.

-So, what were the observations from this study?
-What type of businesses were most severely impacted by the COVID-19:
+So, what type of businesses were most severely impacted by the COVID-19:

 - Businesses that deliver services and products to their customers through person-to-person contact (Except healthcare)